NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 | Item | Description  |
 |--|--|
 | GetPlayersNearMe  | Gets a list of players near the user's current location.  |
-| GetHolonsNearMe | Get a list of holons near the user's current location.
+| GetHolonsNearMe | Get a list of holon's near the user's current location.

 ### Events